bartelsmanlearnersprofile/bertelsmannlearners/README.md

 ## Flask API Project

-### Notes: The included database file app.db should be deleted before being used.
+### Note: The included database file app.db should be deleted before being used.

 - purpose: Side project for the bartelsmann udacity scholarship program 2020
 - requirements: